-2. While one person is holding onto the pull strap, remove the screw in the top of the right top casting.
+- 1. Slide the pull strap (provided) into the utility slot of the FRTA (see awning instructions found in the Owner's Information Package, page 4, Figure 6). - 2.
+While one person is holding onto the pull strap, remove the screw in the top of the right top casting.
 The FRTA will immediately roll in once the bolt is removed.
-Walk the awning to the closed position.

-3. Align hole where screw was removed and replace screw into top casting to secure awning.

-NOTE: The screw removed from top of right casting has to be reinstalled.
-This is to prevent awning from opening during travel, personal injury or damage can occur.
-Have the awning serviced by a Dometic Service Center or a qualified service technician before attempting to open awning after this procedure has been performed.
+Walk the awning to the closed position. - 3.
+Align the hole where the screw was removed and replace the screw into the top casting to secure the awning. - NOTE: The screw removed from top of right casting has to be reinstalled.
+This is to prevent the awning from opening during travel; personal injury or damage can occur.
+Have the awning serviced by a Dometic Service Center or a qualified service technician before attempting to open the awning after this procedure has been performed.